cchaine/ECAP5-DPROC/docs/src/arch/5_architecture.rst

 .. requirement:: A_PIPELINE_STALL_04
    :rationale: In the case where the data hazard is cause by the current decode output, not clearing the decode module's outputs will lead to the hazard module stalling the decode module indefinitely.

-   While stalling the pipeline due to a stall request from the hazard module, the decode module shall clear its outputs.
+   While stalling the pipeline due to a stall request from the hazard module, the decode module shall clear its register outputs.

 .. note:: It shall be noted that some of the performance impact of this kind of hazard could be mitigated but this feature is not included in version 1.0.0.